-As seen in Fig.~\ref{fig:sgr_outstrain} (a) and (b), $\gamma_\mathrm{ac,c}$ gives a rough boundary between the exponential-like component and the gaussian-like component.
+As seen in figure~\ref{fig:sgr_outstrain} (a) and (b), $\gamma_\mathrm{ac,c}$ gives a rough boundary between the exponential-like component and the gaussian-like component.
 Thus, we can evaluate the percentage of the gaussian-like component as follows:

 Here, the subscript ``sd" denotes ``shear-driven", meaning that the local configuration and relaxation of particles corresponding to the gaussian-like component are strongly driven by shear.
-We plot the results of $p_\mathrm{sd}$ as a function of $\dot{\gamma}$ for two samples in Fig.~\ref{fig:sgr_outstrain} (c) and (d).
-According to the above analysis, the gaussian-like component indicates slow particles.
-Thus, in Fig.~\ref{fig:sgr_outstrain} (c) and (d), we replot the results of $p_\mathrm{slow}$ shown in Fig.~\ref{fig:predict_viscosity_and_slowratio}, which is obtained from the MD data, for comparison.
+We plot the results of $p_\mathrm{sd}$ as a function of $\dot{\gamma}$ for two samples in figure~\ref{fig:sgr_outstrain} (c) and (d).
+In figure~\ref{fig:sgr_outstrain} (c) and (d), we replot the results of $p_\mathrm{slow}$ shown in figure~\ref{fig:predict_viscosity_and_slowratio}, which is obtained from the MD data, for comparison.
 Their dependences on $\dot{\gamma}$ are seen to be similar.
 Especially, $p_\mathrm{sd}$ gradually saturates as the system enters the shear-thinning regime.
-The observations found in Fig.~\ref{fig:sgr_outstrain} suggest that the SGR model exhibits two groups of responses to shear, which captures the major feature of the grouping of slow/fast particles.
+Figure~\ref{fig:sgr_outstrain} suggests that the SGR model exhibits two groups of responses to shear, which captures the major feature of the grouping of slow/fast particles.

-By adopting the strategy that the macroscopic stress is proportional to the average of the atomic level stress \cite{egami2011pms}, we can evaluate the shear stress of the system by the stress experienced by a particle in its basin.
-For simplicity, this atomic level stress can be calculated by $\mathrm{d}E(\gamma)/\mathrm{d}\gamma$, where $E(\gamma)$ is given by Eq.~\ref{eq:pel_function}.
+Knowing that the macroscopic stress is given by the average of the atomic level stress \cite{egami2011pms}, we evaluate the shear stress of the system with the stress experienced by a particle in its basin.
+For simplicity, this atomic level stress can be calculated by $\mathrm{d}E(\gamma)/\mathrm{d}\gamma$, where $E(\gamma)$ is given by equation~\ref{eq:pel_function}.
 Therefore, under steady state, the shear stress derived from the SGR model is given by: